 - Painting is always a DIY.
 It might be a pain to tape all that moulding and spend hours going up and down the ladder, but it is definitely cheaper.
 Save your money for bigger projects.

-- Anything involving major electrical or plumbing work should be done by a Pro.
-Inexperience in these areas can spell disaster.
+- Anything involving major electrical or plumbing work should absolutely be done by a Pro.
+Inexperience in these areas can spell big time disaster.
+Just don’t do it!

 - Small tile projects are great DIY projects.
 Flooring and backsplashes can be done with a relative amount of ease.
 There are great instructions online and your local home improvement store may even offer tutorial classes.